 Gantt chart disadvantages

-6. Last planner system (LPS)
+6. Last Planner System (LPS)

 The Last Planner System sees the specificity and detail of your schedule increase as the project deadline approaches.
-With the Last Planner System, workers start with the deadline in mind and then work backwards to identify strategies for accomplishing each milestone.
+With the Last Planner System, workers start with the deadline in mind and then work backward to identify strategies for accomplishing each milestone.

 What is the Last Planner System good for?